sergioska/xcrawler/README.md

 ```

 Toolkit parse xml or html source file in trasparent way; so in setUrl method, the only one parameter can set with an xml or html url.
+Above example use get method to retrieve code of source page, but also it is available post method for post request.